Review, Promotion & Tenure (RPT) Tool

 Committee Managers possess all of the capabilities of Committee Members, plus a few more.
 Most noticeably, Committee Managers have the power to move a case either backward or forward after a committee has finished reviewing.
 In addition, Committee Managers have communication powers within the system; they can e-mail both the candidate and committee members from within the product and can record committee votes in the program.
 In order to make a user a Committee Manager, an Administrator must manually select them to serve this role.

-Committee Members are users that must be added to a committee and/or case review step in order to view a candidate's packet and related documents.
+Committee Members are end-users that must be added to a committee and/or case review step in order to view a candidate's packet and related documents.

-User Tool Kits empower users to create, complete, route and review casebooks through the full renewal, promotion and tenure review life cycle.
+Tool Kits empower end-users to create, complete, route and review casebooks through the full renewal, promotion and tenure review life cycle.